header

 Current Research Projects - Lichenicolous fungi:

-It is estimated that there may be 3000 species in 300 genera of lichenicolous fungi globally, of which the European forms are best known at present.
+It is estimated that there may be 3000-5000 species of lichenicolous fungi globally, of which the European forms are best known at present.
 Most of the floras of the rest of the world have not been well-studied.

 In our lab, lichenicolous fungi are isolated in pure culture for experimental study of the associations.
 Isolated fungi are also sequenced for phylogenetic placement and study of the evolution of the lichenicolous habit.